tc39/notes/es7/2016-07/jul-27.md

 JHD: It sounds like the requirement that it be under a namespace is not very strong, simply a preference

-MM: "simply a reference is too weak.
+MM: "simply a preference" is too weak.
 The issue of distinctions and psychological burden and precedent setting are pretty important.

 DT: You're talking about the burden on developers?